 From fringing the Buckingham Palace balcony to macramé belts and bracelets for Vivienne Westwood, Jessica Light’s trims and tassels have adorned the worlds of interiors and fashion.
 London’s last passementerie weaver, Jessica has become known for bold, contemporary, design-led passementerie, with highly considered colour palates that utilise unusual materials like horsehair and play with scale and form, bringing an 'anarchic sensibility' to this endangered heritage craft.
 She is also known for ombre and dip-bleached tassels and tiebacks and all Jessica’s products are hand-woven and hand-made to order in her East London workshop using techniques dating back to the 15th century.
 She also incorporates traditional knotting, braiding and macramé skills into her work.

-Jessica offers a bespoke design and colour-matching service, and her extensive client list includes Firmdale Hotels, Burberry, David Collins, Liberty, Barlow and Barlow, Waldo Works, Giles Deacon, and the Queen.
+Jessica offers a bespoke design and colour-matching service, and her extensive client list includes Firmdale Hotels, Burberry, David Collins, Liberty, East London Cloth, Barlow and Barlow, Waldo Works, Giles Deacon, and the Queen.
 In 2012 Jessica launched her first diffusion range selling from her online shop and retail outlets such as John Lewis and has collaborated with Curiosa on fringed and beaded lights and Bluebellgrey on tassels and tiebacks.
 Her passementerie can also be seen in the recent film ‘Death On The Nile, on tablecloths, in Holyrood Palace, Edinburgh and on the curtain at the Aldwych Theatre.

 Jessica learnt the art of passementerie whilst working for Wendy Cushing over twenty-five years ago.
 Here she wove 'the specials', one off orders for interior designers including John Stefanidis, Kelly Hoppen and Designer's Guild.
 She also worked on restoration projects such as Frogmore House, Hampton Court, and the Sultan of Brunei’s throne room, weaving historical trims.
 After leaving Wendy Cushing in 01, Jessica freelanced for Turners, and played a part in weaving trims for the restoration of Ham House, London.